Procedure for Elections to the TOPRA Board

 (To be read in conjunction with the Articles of Association currently in force)

 Timings and deadlines

-Prior to the election, existing Board members are reminded by e-mail of their election status by the Executive Director.
+Prior to the election, existing Board members are reminded by email of their election status by the Chief Executive.
 An ARM must be held in accordance with the Memorandum and Articles of Association (M&As) of TOPRA.
 The date should normally be no more than 15 months since the last ARM.
 The M&As require that all members are advised of the date of the ARM not less than 14 days before the meeting together with the motions received, nominations received, voting papers, proxy forms and full agenda.

 Notification to Members